ULHPC/ulhpc-docs/docs/data/backups.md

 !!! info "SIU back up policy"

     Snapshots do not protect on themselves against a system failure, they only permit recovering files in case of accidental deletion.
+Proper backup storage requires that the data are redundant and highly available with respect to whole system failure (the whole Isilon system failing).

+    Isilon backups your data automatically, by copying snapshot data to a Disaster Recovery Site (DRS) in a location outside the server room where the primary data storage (Isilon) is located.

 <!--backup-isilon-end-->